doofin/functorcoder/README.md

 current features implemented:
 - auto completion as you type
 - add documentation quick fix action

+## Getting Started
+Visit [vscode-scalajs-hello](https://github.com/doofin/vscode-scalajs-hello) to understand how to play with scala.js for VSCode extension development.
+Basically, sbt is used to build the project and run the extension.

 ## Project Structure
 The project is divided into two main parts: the core module and the VSCode extension module under /src/main/scala/functorcoder and /src/main/scala/vscextension respectively.